Snailspace

 The Hokusai Snail, designed by Fiona Blair.

 The Bellissimo snail at Old Steine, Brighton.

-Snailspace was an art installation and trail organised by hospice charity Martlets Hospice in cooperation with Wild in Art from 15 September to 18 November 2018.
-It featured 50 Fibreglass Snails scattered around the city of Brighton, East Sussex.
+Snailspace was an art installation and trail organised by hospice charity Martlets in cooperation with Wild in Art from 15 September to 18 November 2018.
+It consisted of 50 Fibreglass snails temporarily erected around Brighton.
 It was a follow-up to their 2016 Art Trail, "Snowdogs by the Sea" which was a similar concept featuring dogs.

-Origin
+Background

-The subject matter was proposed and naming policy devised by IDEAS, the UK based design consultancy - the concept was one of three ideas put to Wild In Art Director: Charlie Langhorne during a Falkirk Council meeting for a their community art project in 2016.
+The subject matter was proposed and naming policy devised by IDEAS, a UK-based design consultancy - the concept was one of three ideas put to Wild In Art Director: Charlie Langhorne during a Falkirk Council meeting for their community art project in 2016.